-What are high care supports?
+What are complex care supports?

-High care supports include specialist-level care services such as enteral feeding, complex bowel care, wound care and more.
+Complex care supports include specialist-level care services such as enteral feeding, complex bowel care, wound care and more.

-High care is provided to people who may require a high level of support due to health conditions or the complexity of their personal situation.
+Complex care is provided to people who may require a high level of support due to health conditions or the complexity of their personal situation.

 In 2018, when the Australian government rolled out the National Disability Insurance Scheme (NDIS) Complex Support Needs Pathway, the government also identified factors including involuntary or voluntary involvement with particular government systems, such as justice or mental health.
 This would include individuals with mental health challenges and those experiencing homelessness.

-Examples of high care supports
+Examples of complex care supports

 Enteral feeding supports